the-fellowship-co/facade/docs/getting_started/intro.md

 Your email: xxx@xxx.com
 Your token: xxxxx
 ```
-You’re all set to start building your first project.
+You’re all set for building your first project.